samanthacsik/strava-dashboard/README.md

 This is a personal project by yours truly, [Samantha Csik](https://github.com/samanthacsik).

-## License

-The source code for this dashboard is licensed under the MIT license, which you can find in the [LICENSE file](https://github.com/samanthacsik/strava-dashboard/blob/main/LICENSE).

 ## Acknowledgements

 I was first inspired to embark on this little personal project when I stumbled upon by [Daniel Cullen](https://www.dancullen.me/home)'s blog post, [Creating a Heatmap in R with Google Polylines](https://www.dancullen.me/articles/creating-a-heatmap-in-r-with-google-polylines).
 Daniel shares instructions for creating a heatmap using Strava data *just* like I was hoping to do (and ironically, his map features his runs in my current home town of Santa Barbara, CA -- small world!).
 This blog post is also what introduced me to [Marcus Beck](https://github.com/fawda123)'s [`{rStrava}` package](https://github.com/fawda123/rStrava), a package that provides functions for accessing data from Strava's v3 API.
 A few other resources that I referenced include: